zanachka/curl-impersonate-lexiforest/README.md

 ## How?

 To make this work, `curl` was patched significantly to resemble a browser.
 Specifically, The modifications that were needed to make this work:
-* Compiling curl with nss, the TLS library that Firefox uses, instead of OpenSSL.
-For the Chrome version, compiling with BoringSSL, Google's TLS library.
+* For the Chrome version, compiling with BoringSSL, Google's TLS library.
 * Modifying the way curl configures various TLS extensions and SSL options.
 * Adding support for new TLS extensions.
 * Changing the settings that curl uses for its HTTP/2 connections.